Should I Choose Cosmetic Bonding or Veneers?

 At the second appointment, one of our dentists will start by cleaning, polishing, and etching the fronts of your receiving teeth.
 After that’s done, the permanent veneers will be cemented in place.

-Situations When Bonding is Most Appropriate
+When Bonding Is Most Appropriate

 Dental bonding is best for patients who want a quick fix completed in a singular visit.
 Because the application of porcelain veneers does remove a thin layer of enamel from your teeth, it’s reserved for instances where bonding may not be enough.

-Individuals with severe tooth damage or decay may not be eligible for dental bonding.
-If this proves to be the case, our dentists may recommend that you receive a crown or veneer instead.
+Individuals with severe tooth damage or decay may not be eligible for bonding.
+If this proves to be the case, our dentists may recommend that you receive a dental crown or veneer instead.

 Procedure